-There is hereby created and established a Sturbridge Tourist Association (STA) which shall consist of seven (7) voting members.
-Upon the effective date of this Bylaw, said seven (7) members shall replace the current members.
-After the initial terms of the new members, each member, except for the Board of Selectmen representative, and the Finance Committee, Planning Board, or Recreation Committee representative, shall be appointed for a three-year term.
-Except as noted below, the Town Administrator shall appoint all members, subject to the confirmation by the majority vote of the Board of Selectmen, as follows:
+There is hereby created and established a Sturbridge Tourist Association (STA) which shall consist of five (5) voting members.
+Upon the effective date of this Bylaw the Town Administrator shall appoint or reappoint five (5) members as detailed below.
+After the initial terms of these members, each future appointment shall be for a three-year term.
+The Town Administrator shall appoint all members, subject to the confirmation by the majority vote of the Board of Selectmen, as follows: